slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 >https://veracrypt.fr/

 You can go one step further to  enable BIOS or firmware password.
-I have done it myself but it’s totally up to your own choice.
+I have done it myself but it's totally up to your own choice.
 Just remember: if you do, remember the password very clearly, or else no one can ever help you out.
-I am lucky enough to have fallen into the rabbit hole myself before, which cost me a laptop, some crypto, and a week’s time.
+I am lucky enough to have fallen into the rabbit hole myself before, which cost me a laptop, some crypto, and a week's time.
 On the other hand, it's a very good learning experience too.

 ### Mobile phone